learn-academy-2023-golf/week-4-assessment-amezolaj/career-readiness.md

 It is time to decide on your tech stack.
 We recommend either HTML/CSS or React.

-List your chosen tech stack here:
+List your chosen tech stack here:React

 ### LinkedIn

-Your LinkedIn url:
+Your LinkedIn url:www.linkedin.com/in/jacob-amezola

 Check the boxes below to certify that you have completed the following items on LinkedIn: